 /etc/mysql/my.cnf to 3 and disable the replication on start:

 Fetch the master_log_file and master_log_pos from the file

-xtrabackup_slave_info, execute the statement for setting up the master and the log file for
+xtrabackup_slave_info, execute the statement for setting up the source and the log file for the NewReplica:

 If both IO and SQL threads are running when you check the